Manage Energy on Your Network

 This image displays Carbon Intensity Trend view.

-Click the Energy consumption, Carbon emissions, Savings and Comparison tabs to view detailed information on each category.
+Click the Energy consumption, Carbon emissions, Savings, and Comparison tabs to view detailed information for each category.

 Generate a report of energy management for network devices

-Catalyst Center allows you to retrieve a consolidated energy management report that shows energy consumption, cost, carbon emissions, and carbon intensity data of your network devices, providing complete visibility.
+Catalyst Center provides a consolidated energy management report.
+The report shows energy consumption, cost, carbon emissions, and the carbon intensity data of your network devices.

 For more information, see "Run a Network Devices Report" in the Cisco Catalyst Center Platform User Guide.